 The Graduate Programs Office for Mechanical Engineering (ME) is located in 127 Reber Building.
-The office is supervised by the Associate Department Head for Graduate Programs, Dr. Dan Haworth, and Administrative Support Assistant Ashley Ammerman.
+The office is supervised by the Associate Department Head for Graduate Programs (Dr. Dan Haworth), the Graduate Program Coordinator (Chris Cooper), and the Administrative Support Assistant (position currently open).
 The office is open during normal business hours on Mondays through Fridays; any changes in hours will be posted on the office door.
 Students can call the office at 814-865-1345, or email us at grad@me.psu.edu, and we will respond as quickly as possible.